jjb3-86/hello-world/README.md

 # hello-world
 git hub tutorial

-Hello I am new to programming anf github.
+Hello I am new to programming and github.